A. No you can't. 99% of questions we get asked in these situations can be answered if you just take a ten minute breather and think things through.

 A. Sure you can.
-Blow the dust off your Titanic sequel and scale it back to ultra low budget.
-Make it a dinghy movie, like Hitchcock's Lifeboat.
+Blow the dust off your horror version of Titanic and scale it back to ultra low budget.
+Make it a dinghy movie, like Hitchcock's Lifeboat with cannibals.

 A. Sorry to break this to you but your idea is probably not an original one.
 There will be 1000 other people in the world with that very idea in their head at this exact moment.
 It’s really about what you do with that idea.
 You could sit on it forever and never do anything, or you could put it out there and see what happens.

 A. Only in the fact that their idea will probably be well formed.
 A great idea alone can make it right through to the end if there is talent to back it up.
 An idea can only get you so far.

 A. YES you must be 18 or older

 A. That’s okay, you don’t need one to submit.
 But if you end up winning you’ll need one for sure.
 MMHM will be Executive Producing your film and if required bring a co-producer on to make sure you don’t run off to Mexico with the loot.